Red Hat Training

 - SSH hosts known to the IdM domain are accessible to the web console without manually adding an SSH connection.

-Note that for IdM integration with the web console to work properly, the user first needs to run the ipa-advise utility with the enable-admins-sudo option in the IdM master system.
+Note that for IdM integration with the web console to work properly, the user first needs to run the ipa-advise utility with the enable-admins-sudo option in the IdM server.

 18.5.
 The web console is now compatible with mobile browsers